 Crystal Mothershead Gaudette

 Ms. Gaudette has represented companies and individuals throughout the country before federal and state courts and government agencies, and in alternative dispute resolution.
 She is an experienced trial lawyer, with the ability to handle a case from pre-litigation counseling through arbitration or trial.
 Ms. Gaudette has extensive experience in managing issues involving electronic discovery, taking and defending depositions, and working with experts.
-She enjoys helping clients make litigation decisions that make good business sense — be it resolving a case short of trial by successful motion practice or advantageous settlement.
-Her practice also includes pre-litigation counseling and support, and Ms. Gaudette has advised numerous clients regarding adopting policies and procedures to mitigate litigation risk.
+She enjoys helping clients make litigation decisions that make good business sense — be it resolving a case short of trial by successful motion practice or advantageous settlement, or litigating a case through trial by judge or jury.

 Ms. Gaudette earned her law degree from the University of California, Davis, School of Law in 2006, where she received the Order of the Coif, and was senior articles editor for the U.C.
 Davis Law Review.
 Prior to attending law school, Ms. Gaudette received a Bachelor of Arts degree in Communications, with a Spanish minor, from the University of California, Santa Barbara, in 2002.

 Ms. Gaudette was born and raised in Pacific Grove, California, where she currently lives with her husband and two daughters.
-She is actively involved in the community, and currently serves on the boards of Pacific Grove Pony Baseball, and Pacific Grove P.R.I.D.E.
+She is actively involved in the community, and currently serves on the boards of Monterey County Women Lawyers Association, and Pacific Grove P.R.I.D.E.
 (Public Response in Dollars for Education).
 She formerly served as a board member with Pacific Grove Pony Baseball, an organization for which she continues to volunteer and coach.